-borrowings at variable rates - the interest expense charged to the Comprehensive Income and Expenditure Statement will rise;

-- borrowings at fixed rates the fair value of the borrowing will fall (no impact on revenue balances); - investments at variable rates the interest income credited to the Comprehensive Income and Expenditure Statement will rise; and - investments at fixed rates the fair value of the assets will fall (no impact on revenue balances).
+- borrowings at variable rates the interest expense charged to the Comprehensive Income and Expenditure Statement will rise; - borrowings at fixed rates the fair value of the borrowing will fall (no impact on revenue balances); - investments at variable rates the interest income credited to the Comprehensive Income and Expenditure Statement will rise; and - investments at fixed rates the fair value of the assets will fall (no impact on revenue balances).

 Borrowings are not carried at fair value on the Balance Sheet, so nominal gains and losses on fixed rate borrowings would not impact on the Surplus or Deficit on the Provision of Services or Other Comprehensive Income and Expenditure.
-However, changes in interest payable and receivable on variable rate borrowings and investments will be posted to the Surplus or Deficit on the Provision of Services and affect the General Fund Balance, subject to influences from Government grants (i.e. HRA).
+However, changes in interest payable and receivable on variable rate borrowings and investments will be posted to the Surplus or Deficit on the Provision of Services and affect the General Fund Balance.
 Movements in the fair value of fixed rate investments that have a quoted market price will be reflected in the Other Comprehensive Income and Expenditure Statement.